tanviredu/node_js_server_side_coursera/mongoose_population/what_is_mongoose_population_and_why_use_it.md

 now thats brings a question

-then if i have a data in other column and i like to add a foreign key like sql database to other table how can ia do that
+then if i have a data in other column and i like to add a foreign key like sql database to other table how can i do that

 or is this a good idea to not use the foreign key cause otherwise there will be dulicate data